chrisvoncsefalvay/samoa-measles-2019/README.md

 ## How can I contribute?

-If you see a new data release (usually, these are issued between 11pm and 4am UTC) on @samoagovt, consider adding it to the CSV file.
+If you see a new data release (usually, these are issued between 2300 and 0400 UTC) on @samoagovt, consider adding it to the CSV file.
 Please adhere to the format ('tall table') adopted until now.

 ## How can I cite this repository?

 Please always cite a release, as this 'freezes' your citation to a point in time (I'm trying to get a release done after every commit that adds to the data, labelled with the date).
 You can cite this repository as:

 ```
 von Csefalvay, Chris (2019).
 Samoa measles outbreak surveillance, 1 December 2019. doi:10.5281/zenodo.3558892.
 ```

 (Obviously, change the date to whatever the date on your repository is.)

+If you use this project, please [let me know](https://bitsandbugs.io/talkback/) – I'd love to list all the awesome projects that use this data!

 ## License